Contact center team handling customer cases at workstations

 How does it differ from plain Service Cloud?

-A plain Service Cloud seat covers cases and the console.
+A plain Service Cloud seat covers cases and the console, as set out on the Service Cloud pricing page.
 Contact Center adds the channel and workforce layer on top.
 The question for each agent is whether they use that extra layer or only work cases.

 What drives the Contact Center bill up?